-- BRAC A clean-up program to ensure the environmental suitability of DoD properties planned for transfer - IRP The main DoD environmental restoration program which includes activities, such as investigations and cleanups at the Orote landfill at COMNAV Marianas, Construction Battalion (CB) Landfill at South Finegayan and Landfills # 1 and # 2 at NCTS Finegayan, and various sites at Andersen AFB - FUDS The U.S. Army Corps of Engineers managed program designed to clean up military sites that are no longer owned by the U.S. government
+- BRAC A clean-up program to ensure the environmental suitability of DoD properties planned for transfer - IRP The main DoD environmental restoration program which includes activities, such as investigations and cleanups at the Orote landfill at COMNAV Marianas, Construction Battalion Landfill at Finegayan, and various sites at Andersen AFB - FUDS The U.S. Army Corps of Engineers managed program designed to clean up military sites that are no longer owned by the U.S. government

 In addition, to facilitate hazardous waste site restoration, the DoD has established restoration advisory boards (RABs).
 RABs are established to improve overall communications between all interested parties and expedite hazardous waste site cleanup.
-RABs act as a focal point for information exchange between DoD and the local community.
+RABs act as a focal point for information exchange between

+DoD and the local community.
 RAB members typically include DoD and regulatory agency representatives and community members and meet to discuss ongoing environmental studies and cleanup activities.
 RAB members in turn serve as a liaison to the overall local community to address issues of concern.
 RAB meetings are open to the general public and the community is actively encouraged to participate.

-Air Force Environmental Restoration Sites
+Air Force Active Environmental Restoration Sites

 In 1983, Andersen AFB began an investigation to identify and correct environmental contamination from past hazardous waste activities.
 Early stages of this investigation show that waste from past day-to-day operations contaminated areas at the base.
-Andersen AFB was placed in the USEPA National Priorities List (NPL) on October 14, 1992.
+Andersen AFB was placed in the USEPA National Priorities List on October 14, 1992.
 Additionally, the Air Force entered into a formal federal facilities agreement with USEPA and GEPA to expedite installation environmental restoration efforts on March 30, 1993.

-Appendix G in Volume 9 contains tables that summarize select Andersen AFB environmental restoration sites, solid waste management units (SWMUs), and Areas of Concern (AOC) in the vicinity of the potential DoD expansion.
-Figure 17.1-2 through Figure 17.1-4 depicts Air Force site locations in the vicinity of the potential DoD expansion.
+Appendix G contains tables that summarize Andersen AFB environmental restoration sites, SWMUs, and Areas of Concern (AOC) in the vicinity of the potential DoD expansion.
+Figure 17.1-2 through Figure 17.1-4 depict Air Force site locations in the vicinity of the potential DoD expansion.